2cz2/TDM-Net/README.md

 Plaintext
 data/
 └── mimic-cxr/
+    ├── images/
+    ├── reports/
+    └── annotation.json
-    ├── images/           # Raw DICOM or JPEG images ├── reports/          # Original radiology report text files └── annotation.json   # Metadata containing temporal splits and labels 💡 Acknowledge: The data preprocessing and dataset split are based on the implementation from CelestialShine/Longitudinal-Chest-X-Ray.
+💡 Acknowledge: The data preprocessing pipeline and dataset split in this project are based on the implementation from the baseline repository: https://github.com/CelestialShine/Longitudinal-Chest-X-Ray.
+We sincerely thank the authors for their open-source contribution.

 🚀 Train the Model
 Run the following command to train the model on the MIMIC-CXR data: